giantswarm/ingress-nginx-app/README.md

 you can also provide a secret.
 For this app we don't think there are any configuration values that need to be encrypted.

-It is a convention to call the user level confgimap `{app-name}-user-values`.
+It is a convention to call the user level configmap `{app-name}-user-values`.
 So in this case we called the ConfigMap `nginx-ingress-controller-app-user-values`

 If you place these files in a folder called `foldername`, you could use the